 Window Material

-When you’re looking to get a window replacement estimate, it’s essential to know which window material you want to use for the frame.
-There are various materials to choose from, and colors and textures to match your existing home design.
-The most popular and affordable is vinyl, but some more expensive and higher maintenance options will last longer or look nicer such as the ornate wood frames.
+When you’re looking for a window replacement estimate, knowing which window material you want to use for the frame is essential.
+There are various materials to choose from and colors and textures to match your existing windows and home design.
+The most popular and affordable is vinyl, but some more expensive and higher maintenance options, such as the ornate wood frames, will last longer or look nicer.

 Window Type